-Unfortunately, it’s very easy for kids, especially small ones, to find a battery or magnet and swallow it, in the blink of an eye.
+Unfortunately, it’s very easy for kids, especially small ones, to find a battery or magnet and swallow it in the blink of an eye.
 As battery-powered and magnetized toys rise in popularity among kids of all ages, we’ve also seen an increase in cases of serious injury.
 According to the U.S. Consumer Product Safety Commission, hundreds of kids are treated for ingestion of magnets in emergency rooms across the country every year.
 Almost all of these ingestions occur within a child’s own home.

 Children are naturally curious.
 One of the ways they discover new things is by putting them in their mouths.
 Awareness and prevention are the best way to keep kids safe from ingesting magnets and batteries.

-Magnet and battery ingestion, whether of the coin-sized variety or even bigger like AAA batteries (yes, these can get beyond the mouth!) can be very dangerous.
+Magnet and battery ingestion, whether of the coin-sized variety or even bigger like AAA batteries (yes, these can get beyond the mouth!), can be very dangerous.
 Since these accidents can happen so quickly, parents might not be aware that something is wrong.
 Signs and symptoms your child has swallowed a battery or magnet include:

-If multiple magnets (or a magnet with another piece of metal) were swallowed, they could be attracted to each other, potentially tearing parts of the digestive system as they connect.
+If multiple magnets or a magnet with another piece of metal were swallowed, they could be attracted to each other, potentially tearing parts of the digestive system as they connect.
 This can cause serious, potentially life-threatening injuries.
 Quick action is needed to prevent this or treat what damage has already been done.

 Button batteries often require urgent removal.
 The majority of batteries ingested are button batteries and these can become fatal within hours, if lodged in the esophagus.
 Button batteries can cause severe burns to the esophagus and a child can bleed to death if medical care is delayed.